|Category||Administration and Management|

 i.
 The University does not accept sponsorship from companies that produce or distribute alcohol, tobacco or munitions.

 ii.
-The Senate and Council of the University may require amendments to, or reject, a proposal for a new prize or scholarship, where the naming or acknowledgement of a sponsor is deemed to be against the values or strategic interests of the University.
+The University of Otago may require amendments to, or reject, a proposal for a new prize or scholarship, where the naming or acknowledgement of a sponsor is deemed to be against the values or strategic interests of the University.

 iii.
-The Senate and Council of the University may require amendments to, or disestablish, an existing prize or scholarship, where the naming or acknowledgement of a sponsor is deemed to be against the values or strategic interests of the University.
+The University of Otago may require amendments to, or disestablish, an existing prize or scholarship, where the naming or acknowledgement of a sponsor is deemed to be against the values or strategic interests of the University.

 b) Prizes shall not be named after current members of staff or current students.